SEI-Unconscious/ProtoTriplet/README.md

 # ProtoTriplet: Cross-Receiver Few-Shot Specific Emitter Identification

-***This repository is currently under double-blind peer review.
-For the integrity of the process, please do not disclose author identity.***

-This repository contains the official implementation of the **ProtoTriplet** method for Specific Emitter Identification (SEI) in cross-receiver and few-shot scenarios.
+***This repository provides the official implementation for the paper "ProtoTriplet: Cross-Receiver Few-Shot Specific Emitter Identification via Prototype-Level Contrastive Adaptation".
+The code is currently provided for peer-review purposes to ensure reproducibility.***

 ## 📌 Overview